School: Mundelein Seminary

 What do you look forward to about being a priest?

-I look forward to being involved in people’s lives, helping them grow deeper in their faith and come to know Jesus on a personal and intimate level.
+I look forward to being involved in people’s lives, helping them grow deeper in their faith, and bringing them to know Jesus on a personal and intimate level.
+Since teaching became one of my passions in college, I love explaining and unpacking not just what the faith is but why the Church teaches certain things.
 I want to help people understand the beauty and genius of the Catholic faith.
-Since teaching became one of my passions in college, I love explaining and unpacking not just what the faith is but why the Church teaches certain things.
-I am also really looking forward to celebrating the Mass and making Jesus present in our world through the Eucharist and the other Sacraments.
+I have developed a deep desire for spiritual fatherhood because I have seen that is what a lot of people today really want and need.
+I am also really looking forward to making Jesus present in our world through the Sacraments, both in celebrating the Sacraments and in preparing people to receive them.

 What advice do you have for other guys thinking about the priesthood?

 Know that Jesus wants what is best for you and that what’s best for you will make you incredibly happy.
-Ask Him what He wants for you, because He wants you to be happy and knows what will make you happy.
-Always stay close to God through prayer.
-Prayer is the most important thing for any Christian because it’s how we talk to Him daily.
+Ask Him what He wants for you.
+Pray every day.
+Prayer is the most important thing for any Christian because it’s how we deepen our relationship with the Holy Trinity.
+Find a good group of friends that will help you to grow in holiness and to desire God’s will for your life.
 It is okay to have doubts, fears, resistances, and concerns.
-Talk about them with God, your family, your friends, priests you trust.
-The last thing you want to do is keep everything bundled up inside.
-The final advice I have is to remember that seminary is not final.
-Seminary is a place to more fully discern God’s call to the priesthood, to see whether He is actually calling you to the priesthood or not.
+Talk about them with God, your family, your friends, and priests you trust.
+The last thing you want to do is keep everything bundled up inside and hidden.
+Hang out with other guys who are thinking about the priesthood to support each other.
+Finally, seminary is a place to more fully and intentionally discern God’s call to the priesthood and to see whether He in fact is calling you to be a priest.